CelineWW/Amazon_Vine_Analysis/README.md

 - Based on the results above, the percentages of 5-star reviews from vine members and non-vine members are very close.
 Persumably, Amazon Vine members are being honest to post their comments on office products.
 There is no positivity bias for reviews in the Vine program.
 - To be more precisely, we can do further anaylsis on star ratings to determine the difference such as follows:
   - Perform statistic analysis: mean, median, mode of vine reviews and non-vine reviews.
-  - Perform two-sample-test to compare star ratings of vine reviews and non-vine reviews.
+  - Perform two-sample-test to compare star ratings of vine reviews and non-vine reviews to check if they are significantly different.
+  - Filter both 5 stars and 4 stars ratings to do perform analysis.
+For 4 stars is also positive comment, buyers will refer these comment too.
+  - For the vine reviews subset of data, we can break it into trainnig and testing data.
+Take 1 or 2 stars as negative, 4 and 5 stars as positive.
+Import the BinaryClassificationEvaluator to determine the accurancy of model on predicting vine reviews would be positive or negative.
   - Choose one or more other categories of Amazon products to do similar analysis.

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
-The written analysis has the following:

-The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement (2 pt)